Common Counter Arguments against Bitcoin Debunked

 Bitcoin doesn’t have an intrinsic value (it isn’t backed by anything)

-However, some famous economists and Bitcoin skeptics believe that isn’t the case with Bitcoin.
+However, some famous economists and Bitcoin skeptics believe that this isn’t the case with Bitcoin.
 That isn’t true.
 Bitcoin has intrinsic value.
 In this internet age, data is valuable.
-Every Bitcoin holder has the ability to immerse a large number of short in-transaction messages on the Bitcoin blockchain, which is the most widely distributed and used data store in the world.
-The message embedding ability of Bitcoin has intrinsic value since it allows a holder to help prove the ownership of a document at a specific point in time by adding a one-way hash of that document during a transaction.
+Every Bitcoin holder has the ability to embed a large number of short in-transaction messages on the Bitcoin blockchain, which is the most widely distributed and used data store in the world.
+The message-embedding ability of Bitcoin has intrinsic value since it allows a holder to help prove the ownership of a document at a specific point in time by adding a one-way hash of that document during a transaction.

-Bitcoin has features such as fungibility, divisibility, scarcity, and durability, all of which combine to give an asset an intrinsic value.
-With these features, Bitcoin qualifies to be regarded as money and can be used as a medium of exchange for goods and services.
+Bitcoin has features such as fungibility, divisibility, scarcity, and durability, all of which combine to give an asset intrinsic value.
+With these features, Bitcoin qualifies as money and can be used as a medium of exchange for goods and services.

-In addition to this, you can think about the intrinsic value of Bitcoin as a global network rather than as isolated single currencies.
-The value of a single Bitcoin is derived from the global network it is connected to, making it crucial to transmitting economic information via the network.
+In addition to this, you can think about the intrinsic value of Bitcoin as a global network rather than isolated single currencies.
+The value of a single Bitcoin is derived from the global network it is connected to, making it crucial for transmitting economic information via the network.

 Bitcoin is a bubble